Anne Hunter

 About

-Now I live in Vermont, in a lovely valley between the Green and Taconic Mountains, with my husband and son.
-My husband has an organic vegetable farm where I help out in the spring and summer.
-You can see it here: www.clearbrookfarm.com.
-I work in a studio in my house looking out onto woods and fields where I do a variety of illustrating, painting, woodcarving, and other design.
+Now I live in Vermont, in a lovely valley between the Green and Taconic Mountains, where I work from a studio in my house looking out onto woods and fields, where I do a variety of illustration, painting, woodcarving, and other design.
+In the spring and summer I like to get out of the studio and help out with plants and gardening on my husband’s organic farm and nursery which you can see here: www.clearbrookfarm.com.

 Contact